msdalp/msdalp.github.io/_posts/2018-04-07-Java-Jersey-2.26-JDBI.markdown

 }
 {% endhighlight %}

-`ServletContextListener` has two methods and one is contextInitialized, the other is contextDestroyed.
+`ServletContextListener` has two methods as contextInitialized and contextDestroyed.
 You can check the logs to see where these methods run.
 Also after defining the custom listener we need to add it to `web.xml`.
 {% highlight xml %}
 <listener>
     <description>Context Listener</description>